 A few biographical nuggets about the author of the Technofile site.

-I'm a columnist for The Post-Standard newspaper in Syracuse, New York, USA and have written about computers and consumer technology since 1983.
-I write Technofile, a weekly newspaper column on consumer technology published in The Post-Standard on Sundays.
+I'm a retired columnist for The Post-Standard newspaper in Syracuse, New York, USA and have written about computers and consumer technology since 1983.
+It was that year that I started posting my columns online -- which continues to this day.

 For 17 years, I wrote The Common-Sense Audiophile as a staff member of Fanfare magazine.
 My work has also appeared in Esquire and many online publications.
 I've been systems editor at the The Post-Standard, and have programmed software used at the newspapers and other sites.
 I've been a commentator and host on the weekly TV show, Point 'n' Click.
 And I was cohost, with Mac expert Gene Wolf and TV producer Mark Yafchak, of Random Access, the best radio call-in show in the country on computers.
 The show went off the air after a seven-year, eight-year or nine-year run (Gene never could remember this right), but audio archives of the show carry on the zany tradition.
 They're hard to find now, but I'll find a way to keep them available.